 If you're interested in physics as a graduate career or to work in industry you may pursue a Bachelor of Science or a Bachelor of Arts.
 If you are interesting in teaching physics in high school you will need to talk with an academic advisor in both the physics department and the college of education.
 Regardless of you pursuits, we strongly encourage you to speak with a physics department advisor about your plan of study.
 Not every course is offered each semester, and proper sequencing of courses is crucial for your success.

 The physics department awards several named scholarships: the Nelson S. Ladd Physics Scholarship, the Jean and Henry Unruh Scholarship, the Douglas Knight Memorial Scholarship, and the Ralph and Ina Shenk Scholarship.
 These scholarships are awarded each spring on the basis of academic merit.
+More information can be found on the Physics Scholarship page.

 As a physics major, you may participate in the Student Physics Society.
 If eligible, you may be selected for the physics honor society, Sigma Pi Sigma, and for University academic honor societies such as Omicron Delta Kappa, Phi Kappa Phi and Mortar Board.